conservationtechlab/dencam/README.md

 ## Camera Preview Page

 Displays timestamp and current feed of the Camera, note this feed is not necessarily being recorded.
+The second button will toggle the one- to-one pixel tool to aid focusing.

 ## Blank page with screen illumination disabled

-Is a blank page that displays no information, mainly used as a background for the Camera Preview Page.
+Is a blank page that displays no information, mainly used as a power saving utility.

 ## Setting up DenCam to run on boot